equipe-customizacao-tese-lncc/tese_lncc/README.md

+# LNCC LaTeX Template

-# LaTeX Template for creation of thesis and dissertations for LNCC.
+LaTeX Template for creation of thesis and dissertations for LNCC.

 ## Build